Video compression picture types: Summary

 Three types of pictures (or frames) are used in video compression: I, P, and B frames.

-An I‑frame (Intra-coded picture) is a complete image, like a JPG or BMP image file.
+An I‑frame (intra-coded picture) is a complete image, like a JPG or BMP image file.

-A P‑frame (Predicted picture) holds only the changes in the image from the previous frame.
+A P‑frame (Predicted picture) holds only the changes in the image from a previous frame.
 For example, in a scene where a car moves across a stationary background, only the car's movements need to be encoded.
 The encoder does not need to store the unchanging background pixels in the P‑frame, thus saving space.
 P‑frames are also known as delta‑frames.

 A B‑frame (Bidirectional predicted picture) saves even more space by using differences between the current frame and both the preceding and following frames to specify its content.

-P and B frames are also called Inter frames.
-The order in which the I, P and B frames are arranged is called the Group of pictures.
+P and B frames are also called inter frames.
+The order in which the I, P and B frames are arranged is called the group of pictures.
+Video frames contain presentation timestamp (PTS) and decoding timestamp (DTS) values to keep the frames in correct order for decoding and displaying.